Research Data Management in Practice

 Ruslan Kain is a 3rd year PhD student with the Telecommunications Research Lab (TRL) in the School of Computing at Queen's University.
 His research interests include edge computing, data science, edge democratization, algorithms, and machine learning.
 He is also the proud author of a TRL dataset published as part of Queen's Dataverse on Borealis.

 About Queen’s Data Champions

-The Queen’s Data Champions (qDC) is one of eighteen groups across Canada to receive funding from the Digital Research Alliance of Canada as part of the Data Champions Pilot Project .
+The Queen’s Data Champions (qDC) is one of eighteen groups across Canada to receive funding from the Digital Research Alliance of Canada .
 The project aims to encourage a shift in research data culture by promoting sound research data management (RDM) practices.
 The qDC team includes five experts from across the university, working together to create and develop RDM learning resources for the Queen’s research community.
 The qDC includes:

 - Alicia Cappello, Engineering & Science Librarian, Queen’s University Library

 - Elise Degen, Communications & Relations, Centre for Advanced Computing

 - Matt Clapp, Manager of Data Platform Services, Information Technology Services

 - Meghan Goodchild, Research Data Management Librarian, Queen’s University Library / Scholars Portal

 - Rebecca Pero, Information & Project Coordinator, Vice-Principal Research Portfolio)